justinziegler/code-samples/README.md

 # Code Samples

-This is a site that walks users through a few code examples from previous positions.
+This is a site that walks users through a few code samples from previous positions.
 More on the way!

 ## Dev environment